entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 350. Postbranchial embayment formed by Anterior lateral plate: absent (0); present (1).
 >  - This character is widely present in coccosteomorph arthrodires.
 In basally branching arthrodires, this character is missing.

+351. Reduced postmarginal plate: absent (0); present (1).
+>  - In coccosteomorph arthrodires, such as *Coccosteus*, *Rolfosteus*, and *Xiantingosteus*, the postmarginal plate is reduced to a small element, which forms the acute posterolateral corner of the skull roof.
+In other arthrodires, the postmarginal plate is broad.

 ## References
 Archibald JD.
 1994.
 Metataxon concepts and assessing possible ancestry using phylogenetic systematics.
 Systematic Biology 43: 27–40.